fmhoward/HER2Epidemiology/README.md

 <img src="https://github.com/fmhoward/HER2Epidemiology/blob/main/piechart.png?raw=true" width="600">

 These misclassification rates would result in an odds ratio for pathologic complete response of 0.86.
-Even if the true misclassfiication rate is slightly higher, these minor differences do not support the classification of HER2-Low disease as a unique prognostic entity prior to the introduction of antibody drug conjugates for this population.
+Even if the true misclassification rate is slightly higher, these minor differences do not support the classification of HER2-Low disease as a unique prognostic entity prior to the introduction of antibody drug conjugates for this population.